eficode-academy/github-actions-katas/labs/README.md

-# Katas
+# Github Actions Katas

+This series of katas will go through the basic steps in github actions, making you able to make CI builds in the end.

+Look into the labs folder for exercises.

+## Building a CI pipeline in GitHub Actions

-This workshop is not about making the nitty gritty details of how to build, but making you comfortable with Github Actions terminology.
+This workshop is not about making the nitty gritty details of how to build, but making you comfortable with GitHub Actions terminology, enabling you to build your own simple pipelines.

-Therefore we have made a small application with all the ci scripts around it to build,test,and package the application, all stored under the `ci` folder.
+We have made a small application with all the ci scripts included to make it build,test,and package the application.

+They are all stored under the `ci` folder.

 We ultimately want a pipeline that has the following jobs:

+* **Clone down:** makes the git clone, and prepares the repo for being distributed to the parallel steps
+* **Test:** runs the gradle test command found in [ci/unit-test-app.sh](ci/unit-test-app.sh)
+* **Build:** runs the gradle build command found in [ci/build-app.sh](ci/build-app.sh)
+* **Build docker:** runs both [building of the docker image](ci/build-docker.sh), and [pushes it up to the hub](ci/push-docker.sh)
+* **Component test:** runs a [docker-compose file](component-test/docker-compose.yml) with a [python test](component-test/test_app.py) to test the application.

 ## Setup